 The Rural Land Use Advisory Board (RLUAB) is appointed by County Commissioners.
 It is comprised of nine members who serve three-year staggered terms.
+Appointments to the RLUAB by the County Commissioners will represent a cross section of the county.
 The RLUAB will: